Home Video Games Theatre Writing

 Improv, RPG's, and Prompts

-31st of May 2025
+May 31, 2025

 Ask someone to “describe a character” and they may struggle.
 Ask someone to “describe a spellcaster in a fantasy setting” and they may suddenly find their task to be significantly easier.
 This is despite the fact that “a spellcaster in a fantasy setting” still fits within the remit of “describe a character”.
 This phenomena is particularly common in my other area of interest: Improv.